Jakob Bogdani: Biography

-Bogdani was born in the city of Eperjes, then in Sáros County in the north of the Kingdom of Hungary, modern-day Prešov, Slovakia.
+Bogdani was born in the city of Eperjes, today Prešov, Slovakia, then in Sáros County in the north of the Kingdom of Hungary as the son of painter Lucas Bogdani.
 In 1684 he went to Amsterdam where he lived and worked until moving to London in 1688.

 In Amsterdam he got acquainted with fellow Hungarian letter cutter and typographer Miklós Tótfalusi Kis, also studying in the Netherlands.
 In London he found success as a specialist still life and bird painter at the court of Queen Anne, and several of his paintings became part of the Royal Collection.
 One of his chief patrons was Admiral George Churchill, brother of the Duke of Marlborough, whose famous aviary at Windsor Park may have supplied subjects for some of his paintings.

 Bogdani married Elizabeth Hemmings with whom he had two children, William, who became a prominent British civil servant, and Elizabeth, who married the painter Tobias Stranover.
 He influenced the bird painter Marmaduke Cradock.
 He died in Finchley, north London.